Bubka/2FAuth-Docs/docs/index.md

 #### :icon-database: 2FA management

-Manage your 2FA accounts, reorganize them and classify them using Groups, edit & delete them.
+Manage your 2FA accounts, organize and classify them using Groups, edit & delete them.
 You can even manually add an account without scanning a QR code.

+#### :icon-shield-check: Protect your data

+Privacy, self-hosting, WebAuthn authentication, OTP obfuscation, auto lock, 2FAuth do its best to protect your data.

 ## REST API